karthikeyaspace/embeddable/README.md

 - Firebase, Langchain

 <!--
-- centralize .env

 - reduce number of backend routes - /, /login, /getbot, /makebot - create and edit, /embedbot, /chat
 - do if else for all the api calls
 - perform validation in frontend and backend
 - after finishing - optimize the code - reduce db calls etc
 - try storing prev messages, ai config, description in localstorage
-- may be store ai config in session storage
-- use context sent req 3 times when logged in - fix it -->
+- use context sent req 3 times when logged in - fix it
+- localstorage data for authentication  - token, expiresAt, email, emailverified -->

 https://claude.ai/chat/a0471a9b-104b-4e97-8d96-e6df9b5f3de6